euwbah/musescore-xen-tuner/README.md

 Multiple symbols can combine to form a single logical accidental that represents a single pitch adjustment in an accidental chain.
 Separate each symbol code/quoted text with a period to combine them.

-> E.g. `x./.'hi'` refers to a single accidental comprised of the double sharp symbol, up arrow symbol and the text 'hi', left to right order.
+> 🟡 **E.g.** `x./.'hi'` refers to a single accidental comprised of the double sharp symbol, up arrow symbol and the text 'hi', left to right order.

 ### Accidental chains & degrees